tidalmigrations/tidalmigrations.github.io/README.md

 - `pagecolor`
 - `polyglossia`

+The above packages could be easily installed by running `./book/deps.sh` script.

-Build the PDF with the following command:
+Build PDF files with the following command:

 ```
-make book
+make -j8 book
 ```